Last updated August 2, 2024

 Authenticating your outbound email helps the receiving mailbox provider (Google, Yahoo or Apple) know that a message actually came from your organization, or was sent on your behalf through a 3rd-party service like Mailchimp or Constant Contact.
 Find out more about email authenticity (DMARC).

-Adding a 1-click unsubscribe function
+Adding a one-click unsubscribe function

 Maintaining a low user-reported spam rate

-UW–Madison senders need to maintain a user-reported spam rate of less than 0.3%.
-This means out of every 1,000 emails from UW–Madison, only 3 can be marked as spam.
-Maintaining this is incredibly important and helps ensure we’re protecting the reputation of email from UW–Madison.
+UW–Madison senders must maintain a user-reported spam rate of less than 0.1%.
+This means out of every 1,000 emails from UW–Madison, only 1 can be marked as spam.
+The university could face various repercussions, from throttling to routing messages to spam folders to outright rejection of emails if we are over that threshold.

 What should you do?